 Put your sander aside but don’t remove the sanding disc

 Use a soft cotton cloth and apply a thin coat of the wax to the surface.
 Rub it evenly over the surface making sure there are no lumps of wax.
-Remember to only apply a thin coat.
+Remember to only use a thin layer.
 You can apply more coats as you go Once the wax has been spread over the surface leave it aside for about ten minutes.

-Now, the next stage is the really fun part.
+Now, the next stage is the enjoyable part.

-Grab your rotex and double check that it’s on speed 1 as well as in rotex mode.
-Place the sander on the work piece, turn it on, and slowly and steadily work over the entire surface of your project.
-The small amount of heat that your creating is sufficient to open the pore of the timber and let the wax in, whilst the 1500 grit abrasive smooths and distributes the wax evenly over the surface.
+Grab your Rotex and double check that it’s on speed 1 as well as in Rotex mode.
+Place the sander on the workpiece, turn it on, and slowly and steadily work over the entire surface of your project.
+The small amount of heat that your creating is sufficient to open the pore of the timber and let the wax in, while the 1500 grit abrasive smooths and distributes the wax evenly over the surface.

 Don’t overwork the surface: just a few minutes should do it.

-So, now you’ve got your napkin, place it on the work piece, then place your rotex , (with the 1500 grit abrasive still on it), on top of it.
-Double check that your’re in rotex mode and on speed 1.
+So, now you’ve got your napkin, place it on the workpiece, then put your Rotex, (with the 1500 grit abrasive still on it), on top of it.
+Double check that you’re in Rotex mode and on speed 1.

 You should begin to see the shine develop very quickly.
 The paper towel equates to about a 6000grit, (approx) abrasive and cuts back the surface beautifully.

 You can repeat the process and add as many layers of wax as you like.
-The more layers you have the deeper and more lustrous the finish but I recommend that you leave at least 24 hours between applications.
+The more layers you have, the more vibrant and lustrous the finish but I recommend that you leave at least 24 hours between applications.